wedeling/Gram_Schmidt_Derivatives/README.md

-# Gram_Schmidt_Derivatives
-Repository for computing the derivatives of Gram-Schmidt vectors
+## Compute the derivatives of Gram-Schmidt vectors